Sierra Nevada East Side: Autumn Colors, Ghost Towns and Mono Lake

 Day 2, we'll photograph dawn over Mono Lake and views of the Sierra Nevada Mountains.
 We'll explore Lee Vining Canyon with its colorful aspens and massive granite surroundings.
 Then it's off to the ghost town of Bodie in the afternoon.

 Day 3, it's dawn on the shore of Mono Lake.
 Then we'll travel the June Lake Loop, looking for more autumn color and spectacular landscapes.
 In the afternoon we'll visit impressive Lundy Canyon or head north of Bridgeport (depending on where the most color can be found).

-Day 4, we'll depart Bridgeport for a final sunrise session at the interesting Brideport hot springs, have breakfast and then the tour will officially end by late morning.
-If you'd like to, caravan with Dave and Ken as they travel west over Tioga Pass into Yosemite, where they will begin another photo trip by late afternoon.
+Day 4, we'll depart Bridgeport for a final sunrise session at the beautiful Brideport hot springs, have breakfast and then time together will officially end by late morning, after breakfast.

 What you need to Bring:

 - A sense of adventure

 - Clothes for cool and warm conditions, including rain gear and a ski cap for cool mornings and evenings (expect good weather)